Table of Contents

 • Typical cases: Exhibits, equipment, merchandise, etc.

-• Capture device: iPhone / ARCore Android phones
+• Collection device: iPhone / ARCore Android phone

-In the Developer Center Block mapping interface, you'll see real-time status of mapping tasks.
+In the development center Block mapping interface, you'll see real-time status of mapping tasks.
 Understanding these statuses helps assess task progress:

 Mapping status Description Recommended action